The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: A Connection to Stochastic Optimal Control Problem

-In this section we establish a connection between the stochastic reach-avoid problem $\RA$ and three different classes of stochastic optimal control problems.
-One can think of several different ways of characterizing probabilistic reach avoid sets, see e.g. \cite{Chatterjee2011} and the references therein dealing with discrete-time problems.
+see for instance \cite{Chatterjee2011} and the references therein dealing with discrete-time problems.
 Motivated by these works, we consider value functions involving expectation of indicator functions of certain sets.
 Three alternative characterizations are considered and we show all three are equivalent.
-Consider the value functions $V_i : [0,T] \times \R^n \ra [0,1]$ for $i=1,2,3$, defined as follows:
+We define the functions $V_i : [0,T] \times \R^n \ra [0,1]$, $i\in \{1,2,3\}$, as